 - Gifts of Life Insurance

-- Gifts of Tangible and Intangible Personal Property
+- Gifts of Tangible Personal Property

 - any risk associated with the acceptance of the gift is minimized;

-- all funds received are credited to the correct account
+- all funds received are credited to the correct account;

 - gifts are accepted and administered in a manner appropriate for the mission of a tax-exempt educational institution; and

-Pledges or outright contributions received from private sources for which no goods or services are expected, implied or forthcoming to the donor, and in which no proprietary interests are to be retained by the donor.
+Pledges, outright contributions received from private sources, or activities supported by an external party (i.e., donor) in exchange for which no goods or services are expected, implied or forthcoming to the donor, and in which no proprietary interests are to be retained by the donor.

-Real estate, including residential, commercial, industrial and undeveloped land.
+Real estate, including residential, commercial, industrial, and undeveloped land.

 Gifts of Real Property:

-Donor interest in retaining a life estate in property shall be directed to the Office of Gift Planning.
-Gift Planning will coordinate with the beneficiary at the University and the University of Virginia Foundation.
-Where a life estate is retained in such property, all expenses for maintenance, taxes and other carrying costs will be borne by the tenant.
+A donor interest in retaining a life estate in property shall be directed to Gift Planning.
+Gift Planning will coordinate with the beneficiary at the University and UVAF.
+Where a life estate is retained in such property, all expenses for maintenance, taxes, and other carrying costs will be borne by the tenant.
 The tenant will be required to maintain the property in substantially the same condition as of the time of the gift and will not let the property suffer waste or diminution of value.
-Any changes to the property covered by the life estate, including, but not limited to the building, grounds and landscaping will require the approval of the University of Virginia Foundation.
-Final authority for acceptance of real property gifts rests with the University of Virginia Foundation and such acceptance will be subject to its Real Estate Gift Policy and related agreements with the University.
+Any changes to the property covered by the life estate, including but not limited to, the building, grounds, and landscaping will require the approval of the University of Virginia Foundation.
+Final authority for acceptance of real property gifts rests with the UVAF and such acceptance will be subject to its Real Estate Gift Policy and related agreements with the University.